-It's chaos as older people struggle to get a Covid-19 vaccine.
+It's chaos as older people struggle to get a COVID-19 vaccine.
 Here is what you can do - Local News 8

 Nancy Wilkinson knows her way around the internet.
-Retired from a career in IT support, the 66-year-old was unphased by the hurdles her Decatur, Georgia, neighbors and friends faced as they struggled to schedule appointments for the Covid-19 vaccine.
+Retired from a career in IT support, the 66-year-old was unfazed by the hurdles her Decatur, Georgia, neighbors and friends faced as they struggled to schedule appointments for the COVID-19 vaccine.

 Acting on a Sunday 4:30 a.m. email request to register, Wilkinson snagged an appointment last week for her wife, Susan, and herself just after Georgia announced that it was moving to Phase 1B of the phased rollout.
 That meant the vaccine would now be available to the state’s 1.4 million seniors 65 and over, including Wilkinson.
 Yet her social media feed was filled with frustrated folks unable to find a shot anywhere.